 We’re not here to say that electrical PPE is better than other more effective methods such as elimination, substitution, or engineering controls, but we can confidently say we are your best, most comfortable last line of defense.

 At Enespro PPE, we designed a complete line of Arc Flash PPE in 8, 12, 20, 40, 55 and 65 CAL for all four Arc Flash PPE categories.
 We also offer Class 00, 0 and 2 rubber voltage rated glove & leather protector kits.
 We travelled the country to gain a deeper understanding of the needs of workers in the electrical industry with the goal of transforming the industry with greater comfort, functionality and safety for a wide range of work requirements.
-Learn more about our complete range of innovative electrical safety products and subscribe to our newsletter for all of the latest Arc Flash safety news.
+Learn more about our complete range of innovative electrical safety products.

 <<Back to Electrical Safety Stories Blog